 Mobile platforms, such as Autonomous Underwater Vehicles (AUVs), provide much-needed flexibility in ocean observations as they allow for the movement of sensors through the water in three-dimensions.

 AUVs are self-propelled vehicles using mechanisms such as propellers and thrusters to move themselves through the water column.
-Optimum speeds for AUVs used in oceanographic applications are near 1.7 m s-1, while maximum speeds of about 2.5 m s-1 may be reached.
+Optimum speeds for AUVs used in oceanographic applications are near 1.7 meters per second, while maximum speeds of about 2.5 meters per second may be reached.

-AUVs will operate at the Pioneer Array and will be deployed by ship for specific data collection missions.
+AUVs are operated at the Coastal Endurance and Pioneer Arrays.
+Some are deployed by ship for specific data collection missions.